Public Employees Retirement System of Ohio Takes Position in White Mountains Insurance Group, Ltd. (NYSE:WTM)

 Public Employees Retirement System of Ohio acquired a new stake in White Mountains Insurance Group, Ltd. (NYSE:WTM) during the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
 The firm acquired 1,671 shares of the insurance provider’s stock, valued at approximately $1,672,000.
 Public Employees Retirement System of Ohio owned about 0.05% of White Mountains Insurance Group as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also bought and sold shares of WTM.
-Signaturefd LLC raised its holdings in shares of White Mountains Insurance Group by 50.0% in the fourth quarter.
-Signaturefd LLC now owns 48 shares of the insurance provider’s stock valued at $48,000 after purchasing an additional 16 shares during the last quarter.
+Other institutional investors and hedge funds have also recently modified their holdings of the company.
+Signaturefd LLC increased its holdings in White Mountains Insurance Group by 50.0% during the fourth quarter.
+Signaturefd LLC now owns 48 shares of the insurance provider’s stock worth $48,000 after buying an additional 16 shares during the last quarter.
 Perigon Wealth Management LLC acquired a new position in White Mountains Insurance Group during the fourth quarter worth $56,000.
 Cypress Point Wealth Management LLC acquired a new position in White Mountains Insurance Group during the fourth quarter worth $95,000.
 Sowell Financial Services LLC increased its holdings in White Mountains Insurance Group by 22.8% during the fourth quarter.
 Sowell Financial Services LLC now owns 140 shares of the insurance provider’s stock worth $140,000 after buying an additional 26 shares during the last quarter.
 Finally, Point72 Hong Kong Ltd increased its holdings in White Mountains Insurance Group by 319.0% during the third quarter.
 Point72 Hong Kong Ltd now owns 243 shares of the insurance provider’s stock worth $189,000 after buying an additional 185 shares during the last quarter.
-Institutional investors own 86.27% of the company’s stock.
+Institutional investors and hedge funds own 86.27% of the company’s stock.

 In other White Mountains Insurance Group news, Director Morgan W. Davis sold 1,500 shares of the company’s stock in a transaction on Tuesday, February 9th.
 The shares were sold at an average price of $1,133.28, for a total value of $1,699,920.00.
 Following the transaction, the director now directly owns 7,689 shares in the company, valued at $8,713,789.92.
 The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
 2.40% of the stock is owned by insiders.

-White Mountains Insurance Group (NYSE:WTM) last issued its earnings results on Friday, February 5th.
-The insurance provider reported $24.73 earnings per share for the quarter.
-The firm had revenue of $46.30 million for the quarter.
+White Mountains Insurance Group (NYSE:WTM) last released its quarterly earnings data on Friday, February 5th.
+The insurance provider reported $24.73 EPS for the quarter.
+The company had revenue of $46.30 million during the quarter.

 The business also recently disclosed an annual dividend, which was paid on Wednesday, March 24th.
 Shareholders of record on Monday, March 15th were issued a $1.00 dividend.
 The ex-dividend date of this dividend was Friday, March 12th.
 This represents a dividend yield of 0.1%.